Types of Degrees Culinary Arts Majors Are Getting

 Master’s Degree Starting Salary

-Note that some of these people may have jobs that are not directly related to a culinary arts degree.
+It is possible that some of these people may have taken positions that were not related to culinary arts.

 Salaries According to BLS